Many people around the world have a bad impression of Chinese tourists due to the way they behave when visiting foreign countries.

 Ending off, while I have had negative experiences with people from China, I’ve also had very good encounters.

 - Throughout my life, teachers from China have inspired me greatly.
-My favourite teacher in secondary school is Zeng Danlin.
+My favourite teacher in secondary school is Ms. Zeng.
 She is from China but she is one of those rare teachers who care about student’s welfare and saw the best in me.
 I was a really rebellious kid back then but she talked a lot of sense into me.
-In 2011, when I had problems with my bf, she counselled me as well.

 - In year one in university, the professor who taught me my first ever public policy course and inspired me to pursue a minor was from China.
 His name is Yu Wenxuan.
 He is nothing like those mean Chinese people who cut queues and take advantage of others.
 Instead, he is very civilized, kind, funny and good tempered.
 Everyone loves him.